Unhealthy Diet Can Ruin Your Brain

 Date: 25 May 2016 Share on Twitter Share on Facebook

 You might be fit and well now, but the effects of an unhealthy diet are likely to catch up with you sooner or later – and it’s not just the impact on the body that you need to be concerned over.
-As numerous studies show, an unhealthy diet can also ruin your brain.

 So if you’re tempted to grab a burger on the run, you might want to think again after reading this: according to the experts, too many fatty foods can cause damage to the hypothalamus – that’s the bit of your brain responsible for regulating appetite, mood, sleep and other essential functions.
 This means if you want to stay ahead of your game – and in firm control of day-to-day challenges – it’s best to give the junk food a miss.